 Please note: Internet access via a computer/smart phone will be required for the distance learning component.

 This is an 8 week blended course for Registered Medical Officers and Nurses, covering the diagnosis, treatment and correct management of common skin conditions.
 It is offered by the Division of Dermatology in an effort to meet community driven demands for these dermatology services.

-The programme consists of 1 week of face to face learning, combined with 6 weeks of online assignments to be completed while participants are in their workplace, supported by online contact with lecturing staff.
+The programme starts with 1 week of face to face learning, combined with 6 weeks of online assignments to be completed while participants are in their workplace, supported by online contact with lecturing staff.
 The course ends with 1 week of face-to-face revision and assessment.
-A certificate will be awarded to successful candidates.

 Language of dermatology